Strong Winds Threaten to Fan Silverado Fire in Eastern Orange County

+- Southern California Edison said it is investigating whether an equipment failure sparked the fire.

-Tens of thousands of eastern Orange County residents remain under evacuation orders Tuesday as winds threaten to fan a 7,200-acre brush fire.
+Tens of thousands of eastern Orange County residents remain under evacuation orders Tuesday as winds threaten to fan an 11,200-acre brush fire.

 Two firefighters, ages 26 and 31, suffered second- and third-degree burns Monday.
 Both hand crew members remained hospitalized early Tuesday.